shadowspawn/forest-arborist/notes.md

   * move manifest to .arm folder?
   * manifest list
   * handle clone with no default manifest and no manifest specified
-* unit tests
+* unit tests (URLs, nested operations, sibling operations, pin/lock/free)
-* probably problems with windows path names for origin of hg repos
-* status is somewhat low value, but is more compact...
+* typescript
 * for
  * --pinned --locked --free --all
  * --git --hg (default to all, but supports mixed repo types!)